 Welcome to the home of ongoing work conducted by Christopher Wlezien at the University of Texas at Austin and Stuart Soroka at the University of Michigan.
-The primary goal of our work is to explore relationships between public opinion and policy.
+The primary goal of our work is to explore relationships between public opinion, policy, and media content.
 Our research program is intended to provide insight into how institutional structures, policymaking processes, and mass media news coverage affect some of the most fundamental elements of everyday politics - the quality of representation, the nature of policy change, the degree to which public policies reflect public preferences, and the extent to which both public preferences and media coverage reflect changes in public policy.

 Project descriptions, papers, data, and related content is available on the pages that follow.